orao-network/aptos-vrf/README.md

 ## Examples
 The example section provides three sample apps for each of the SDKs: Move, JS and Rust.
 Please note that all sample apps utilize testnet network.

-+ For [Aptos Move VRF](https://github.com/orao-network/aptos-vrf/tree/master/examples/move) we've built a Russian Roulette game as a move module.
++ For [Aptos Move VRF](https://github.com/orao-network/aptos-vrf/tree/master/examples/move) we've built an onchain Russian Roulette game. ~~This example provides move module and CLI to play the game.~~
 + The [JS example](https://github.com/orao-network/aptos-vrf/tree/master/examples/js) provides a frontend web3 dApp built using React.
 We integrated Pontem and Petra browser wallets.
 Any wallet for Aptos blockchain should work provided it generates payloads to spec.
 + There's also a [Rust CLI](https://github.com/orao-network/aptos-vrf/tree/master/examples/rust) app that generates a new wallet, gets an airdrop from aptos testnet, requests and outputs randomness.